ietf-tapswg/draft-ietf-taps-transport-security/draft-ietf-taps-transport-security.md

 Mandatory features constitute a baseline of functionality that an application may assume for any TAPS implementation.
 They were selected on the basis that they are either (a) required for any secure transport protocol or (b) nearly ubiquitous amongst common secure transport protocols.

 Optional features by contrast may vary from implementation to implementation, and so an application cannot simply assume they are available.
 Applications learn of and use optional features by querying for their presence and support.
-Optional features may not be implemented, or may be disabled if their presence impacts transport services or if a necessary transport service is unavailable.
+Optional features may not be implemented, or may be disabled if their presence impacts transport services or if a necessary transport service or application dependency is unavailable.
+In this context, a transport dependency is one required from a transport service the feature to work.
+Similarly, an application dependency is one required from an application in order to function correctly.

 ## Mandatory Features

+Mandatory features must be supported regardless of transport and application services available.

-- Segment or datagram encryption and authentication: Protect transit data with an authenticated encryption algorithm.
+- Segment or datagram encryption and authentication.
 - Forward-secure key establishment.
-- Public-key (raw or certificate) based authentication.
+- Public-key certificate based authentication.
 - Unilateral responder authentication.

-- Pre-shared key support.
+Note that most systems provide defailt trust stores used to authenticate peers based on certificates.
+In such systems, applications need not provide any trust information.
+Applications running on systems without such a feature must necessary depend on applications for this information so as to authenticate peers.

 ## Optional Features

+- Pre-shared key support (PSK):
+  - Transport dependency: none
+  - Application dependency: Application provisioning and distribution of pre-shared keys.

 - Cryptographic algorithm negotiation (AN):
   - Transport dependency: None.